- Looking to learn how to improve your email marketing efforts? Buying an email database is one way to do this.

 What Are the Disadvantages of an Email Database?

-There is some BUTS when it comes to purchasing email databases, and that is most emails you send to this database will be considered a "cold e-mail".
+There are some BUTS when it comes to purchasing email databases, and that is most emails you send to this database will be considered a "cold email".
 Much like a "cold call" these recipients usually read the email with slight annoyance, as it is considered unsolicited.

 Your emails are more likely to end up in the junk mail or spam category and recipients are less likely to open emails from an unknown source due to internet security issues.

-To really maximise the database you'll need to get really good at converting unsolicited emails, which is agreat skill to ahve but can be quite challenging.
+To really maximise the database you'll need to get really good at converting unsolicited emails, which is a great skill to have but can be quite challenging.

 Another point to consider is spamming and privacy laws.
 Make sure you purchase the database from a reputable source and ask them what you are permitted and not permitted to do.

 There are certain e-mail providers such as Mailchimp that monitor e-mails that are often considered as spam and will remove lists that have incredibly high unsubscribe rates.
 Violating this can cause the service provider to block the business from delivering any other messages.